 What is the interest assessment surcharge and why is it being assessed?

 Due to the global COVID-19 Pandemic, the Unemployment Insurance (UI) Trust Fund ran out of funds to pay claims filed by unemployed workers.
 As a result, New York State borrowed funds from the federal government to maintain unemployment insurance benefits while the pandemic unemployment programs were in effect.
-The current balance of this loan is $8.1 billion.
+The current balance of this loan is $6.581 billion (June 7, 2023).
 While the debt from these federal loans is being reduced at a rapid rate, State law requires that New York State businesses pay the interest on the federal loan – this payment is the Interest Assessment Surcharge (IAS).
-New York State businesses owe the federal government $162 million in interest for 2022, which must be paid by September 30, 2022.
 Unless the Federal government chooses to abate all or part of the interest incurred, businesses will be required to make IAS payments until all interest has been fully paid off.

 Are all businesses required to pay the IAS?